Golden Gate Center for Enrichment

 - Arts and cultural presentations and education.

-The planning has started, with great support from N2 Architecture + Design, Weider Engineering and Wojcieszak & Associates offering their services on a pro bono basis.
-Hooks Construction will be the contractor for the project.
+The majority of the work is now complete with great support from N2 Architecture + Design, Weider Engineering and Wojcieszak & Associates offering their services on a pro bono basis.
+Hooks Construction is the contractor for the project.

 Although funding for the physical renovation has been secured, additional support is needed.
 Grant writing and fundraising by the collaborative partners is ongoing for furniture, technology and supplies for the facility.